Why do this course?

 The course is run over 5 weeks, with an average of 3.5 hours learning per week.
 The training combines weekly live teaching sessions and pre-recorded training videos to work from in your own time.

 Where can I find out more?

-The next online training course in Project Planning for Wildlife Conservation begins on the 26th February, 2024.
+The next online training course in Stakeholder Engagement for Wildlife Conservation begins on 16th April, 2024.
 To find out more and sign up, click here.

 Who is providing this training?

 WildTeam UK is a not-for-profit charity that designs and delivers training in key skills that help conservationists increase their impact.
-To date, we have trained nearly 2,000 conservationists from 118 countries.
+To date, we have trained over 2,000 conservationists from 118 countries.